brandon-pickup/AWS_Developer/AWS Certified Developer Associate 2018.md

+### CloudFormation

+* it is a service that allows you to manage, configure, and provision your AWS infrastructure as code
+* resources are defined using a CloudFormation template
+* CloudFormation interprets the template and makes the appropriate API calls to create resources that you have defined
+* supports YAML or JSON

+Benefits

+* Infrastructure is provisioned consistently, with fewer mistakes (i.e. removing likely human error)
+* Less time and effort than configuring things manually
+* You can version control and peer review your templates
+* Free to use (charged for what you create)
+* Can be used to manage updates and dependencies
+* Can be used to rollback and delete the entire stack as well

+CloudFromation Template

+* YAML or JSON templates are used to describe the end state of the infrastructure you are either provisioning or changing
+* After creating the template, you upload it to CloudFormation using S3
+* CloudFomration reads the template and makes the API calls on your behalf
+* The resulting resources are called a stack
+* **Resources** is the only mandatory section of the CloudFormation template
+* Remember that the **Transform **section is used to reference additional code stored in S3, allowing for code re-use e.g. for Lambda code or template snippets / reusable pieces of CloudFormation code

+###### CloudFormation Exam Tips

+* CloudFormation allows you to manage, configure, and provision AWS infrastructure as code (YAML or JSON)
+* Remember the main section  in the CloudFormation template:
+  * Parameters: input custom values
+  * Conditions: e.g. provision resources based on environemnt
+  * Resources: mandatory, the AWS resources to create
+  * Mappings: create custom mappings like Region:AMI
+  * Transforms: reference code located in S#, e.g. Lambda code or reusable snippets of CloudFormation code

+### Serverless Application Model

+* SAM is an extension to CloudFormation used to define serverless applications
+* Simplified syntax for defining server less resources: APIs.
+Lambda Functions, DynaoDB tables etc.
+* Use the SAM CLI to package your deployment code, upload it to S3 and deploy your server less application

+SAM CLI Commands

+* sam package (packages your app and uploads a deployment file to S3)
+  * --template file
+  * --output-template-file
+  * --s3-bucket
+* sam deploy (deploys your server less app using Cloud Formation)
+  * --template-file
+  * --stack-name
+  * --capabilities

 ### Developer Theory Summary

 * AWS CodeDeploy is a fully managed automated deployment service and can be used as part of the CI/CD process
 * Remember the different types of deployment approaches:
   * **In-Place or Rolling update** - you stop the application on each host and deploy the latest code.
 EC2 and on premise systems only, To roll back you must re-deploy the previous version of the application.
 Will obviously have down time
   * **Blue / Green** - new instances are provisioned and the new applications is deployed o these new instances.
 Traffic is routed to the instances according to your own schedule.
 Supported for EC2, on premise systems and Lambda functions.
 Roll back is easy, just route the traffic back to the original instances.
 Blue is the active deployment, green is the new release

+# 9. Advanced IAM

+### Web Identity Federation

+* lets you give your users access to AWS resources after they have successfully authenticated with a web-based identity provider like Amazon, Facebook or Google
+* Following successful authentication, the user receives an authentication code from the Web ID provider, which they can trade for temporary AWS security credentials

+Amazon Cognito provides web identity federation with the following features:

+* sign-up and sign0in to your apps
+* access for guest users
+* acts as an identity broker between your application and Web ID providers, so you don't need to write any additional code
+* synchronises user data for multiple devices
+* recommended for all mobile applications AWS services

+Cognito is the recommended approach for web identity federation using social media accounts like FB

+* e.g. a mobile shopping application which stores user, product and order data in S3 and DynamoDB
+* Cognito brokers between the app an FB and Google to provide temporary credentials which map to an IAM role allowing access to the required resources
+* this means that there is no need for applications to embed or store AWS credentials locally on the device and it gives users a seamless experience across al mobile devices

+###### Exam Tips

+* Federation allows users to authenticate with a web identity provider (Google, FB, Amazon)
+* The user authenticates first with the web ID provider and requires an authentication token which is exchanged for temporary AWS credentials allowing them to assume an IAM role
+* Cognito is an Identity Broker which handles interaction between your applications and the Web ID Provider (you don't need to write your own code to do this)
+  * provides sign-up, sign-in, and guest user access
+  * syncs user data for a seamless experience across your devices
+  * Cognito is the AWS recommended approach for Web Identity Federation particularly for mobile apps

+### Cognito User Pools

+User pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications

+* Users can sign-in directly to the **User Pool**, or indirectly via an identity provider like FB, Amazon or Google
+* Cognito acts as an Identity Broker between the ID provider and AWS
+* Successful authentication generates a number of JSON Web tokens (JWTs)

+Identity pools enable your to create unique identities for your users and authenticate them with identity providers

+* with an identity, you can obtain temporary, limited-privilege AWS credentials to access other AWS services

+Push Synchronisation

+* Cognito tracks the association between user identity and the various different devices they sign-in from
+* In order to provide seamless user experience for your application, Cognito uses **Push Synchronisation** to push updates and synchronise user data across multiple devices
+* Amazon SNS is used to send a silent push notification to all devices associated with a given user identity whenever data stored in the cloud changes

+### Inline vs Managed vs Custom Policies

+IAM is used to define user access to permissions within AWS.
+There are 3 different types of IAM policies available:

+* **Managed Policies**
+  * IAM policy which is created and administered by AWS
+  * Provided for common use cases based on job function e.g. AmazonDynamoDBFullAccess, AWSCodeCommitPowerUser, AmazonEC2ReadOnlyAccess etc.
+  * These allow you to assign appropriate permissions to your users groups and roles without having to write the policy yourself
+  * A single managed policy can be applied to multiple users, groups or roles within the same AWS account and across different accounts
+  * You **cannot change the permissions** defined in an AWS managed policy
+* **Customer Managed Policies**
+  * This is a standalone policy that you create and administer inside your own AWS account
+  * You can attach this policy to multiple users, groups and roles - but only within your own account
+  * In order to create a customer managed policy, you can copy an existing AWS managed policy to customise it to fit the requirements of your organisation
+  * Recommended for use cases where the existing AWS managed policies do not meet the needs of your environment
+* **Inline Policies**
+  * IAM policy which is embedded within the user group or roles to which it applies
+  * Has a strict 1:1 relationship between the entity and the policy
+  * When you delete the user, group or role in which the inline policy is embedded, the policy will also be deleted
+  * In most cases, AWS recommends using managed policies over inline policies
+  * These are useful when you want to be sure that the permissions in a policy are not inadvertently assigned to any other users group or role than the one for which it is intended (i.e. you are creating a policy that must only ever be attached to a single user, group or role)

+###### Exam Tips

+* Remember the different types of IAM policies:
+* * Managed policy -  AWS managed default policies
+  * Customer managed policy - Managed by your
+  * Inline policy - Managed by you and the embedded i a single user, group or role
+* In most cases, AWS recommends using managed policies over inline policies

+# Useful Nuggets

+Valid triggers for AWS Lambda are:

+* API Gateway
+* AWS IoT
+* Alexa Skills Kit
+* Alexa Smart Home
+* CloudFront
+* CloudWatch Events
+* CloudWatch Logs
+* CodeCommit
+* Cognito Sync Trigger
+* DynamoDB
+* Kinesis
+* S3
+* SNS